Farhan7rizal/node/README.md

 sequelize (package), focus on nodejs not on SQL. npm install --save sequelize, delete prev products table

-delete all product model code, then add new table with js syntax
+delete all product model code, then add new table with js syntax,syncs your models to the database